 Explore Waikiki’s Culture + Shopping

 With satisfied appetites, you can then begin your day exploring Waikiki Beach.
 The options are endless and it is easy to create a plan based on your interests.
 We spent the day experiencing some cultural activities, like free hula lessons and lei making at the Royal Hawaiian Center and Hyatt Regency, as this was our daughter’s top priority on this trip.
-Check out this post with many more free family activities on Oahu to fit into your itinerary.
+New post coming soon with many more free family activities on Oahu to fit into your itinerary.

 Take a stroll around the International Marketplace, Waikiki Beach Walk, or Ala Moana Center ready to fill your shopping bags because the opportunities are plentiful!
 Stop by Honolulu Cookie Company to sample for free before you buy or Vintage Island Shave Ice for a cool treat.
 Our children loved the tree house and splash pad at the International Marketplace.
 Ala Moana Center also has a fun wave play structure that is perfect for entertaining little ones during shopping breaks.
 Pick up an ornament as the perfect vacation souvenir at the Waikiki Christmas Store located at the Moana Surfrider.
 The ABC Stores are plentiful and perfect for picking up any extra sunscreen, forgotten sandals, prepared sandwiches and salads, or Hawaiian apparel.